 Economies of scale refer to the cost advantages that a business obtains due to expansion.
 As firms increase production, the cost per unit of output generally decreases.
 These cost advantages arise because fixed costs are spread over more units of output, and variable costs can sometimes decrease with increased output.
-There are several types of economies of scale, which can be broadly categorized into internal and external economies of scale.
+There are several types of economies of scale, which can be broadly categorized into of scale.